mecwacare Trescowthick Centre

 The contribution can be paid as a Refundable Accommodation Contribution (RAC), Daily Accommodation Contribution (DAC) or as a combination of both the RAC and DAC.
 The contribution amount is not fixed and may vary occasionally, as there are several variables that determine the value of the accommodation supplement paid to the care home by the Australian Government.
 The interest rate is set and fixed by the Australian Government from the day of entry.

 The Australian Government will fund the person’s accommodation.

 Will I have to pay extra and additional services fees?

 No. mecwacare does not hold an extra service status, meaning these ongoing fees are not applicable to our care homes.
-There are however, some optional additional services that are paid for by the resident, such as hair and beauty treatment.
+There are, however, some optional additional services that are paid for by the resident, such as hair and beauty treatments.

 Can I stay for a short time?